SlaviXG/Operations_Research_PHS_Challenge/REPORT.md

       - HERO (Mobile Units): <p>The web app integrates with HERO by enabling patients to see when and where mobile units are available for temporary care during site overloads.</p>

    - <b>Health Check-in Kiosks</b>
-      - Express Treatment Centre: <p>Kiosks streamline on-site registration by generating tickets and ensuring patients are directed to the correct department without delays.
-They support efficiency in this high-speed care environment.</p>
+      - Express Treatment Centre: <p>Kiosks streamline on-site registration by generating tickets for this department without delays.</p>
-      - Satellite Sites: <p>Satellite Site kiosks provide an easy and efficient way for patients to register and receive tickets, maintaining continuity in service quality with the main A&E sites.</p>
+      - Satellite Sites: <p>Satellite Site will have kiosks present providing an easy and efficient way for patients to receive tickets, maintaining continuity in service quality.</p>
       - Beacon System: <p>Kiosks are not applicable to the Beacon System, as they require formal triage and ticketing, which is bypassed in life-threatening cases.</p>
       - K-Means Clustering and Voronoi Diagram: <p>Kiosks do not directly relate to these tools but will operate in optimized locations identified through clustering and diagram analysis.</p>
-      - HERO (Mobile Units): <p>Portable kiosks may be integrated into HERO units to facilitate quick patient registration and data collection during temporary deployments.</p>
+      - HERO (Mobile Units): <p>Kiosks will not be present in these mobile units, but the kiosk at the main site will generate a ticket directing the patient to go to HERO unit present at the site first in case of MIU/GP services</p>

    - <b>Instant ID</b>
       - Express Treatment Centre: <p>Instant IDs enhance efficiency by enabling quick patient identification and retrieval of medical records during high patient volumes.</p>